fboes/aerofly-patterns/README.md

 # Aerofly Landegerät

-> Create random custom missions Aerofly FS 4.
+> Create random custom missions for Aerofly FS 4.

 This nice little project generates `custom_missions_user.tmc` to use with Aerofly FS 4.